 - BAKE: Bake for about 11-13 minutes at 350 F or until slightly golden.

 - COOL: Allow to cool for 10 minutes before transferring to a wire rack.

 Yes, absolutely!
-I always make a double batch of these grain free cookies since they are perfect for making ahead and they’re freezer friendly!
+I always make a double batch of these zucchini breakfast cookies since they are perfect for making ahead and they’re freezer friendly!